kanchan1427/daily-blogs/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->

 **Date : 01-March-2022**
-## Installation of chat app on ErpGuru version 13
+## Installation of chat app on ErpGuru
  I and vishal installed the chat app on ErpGuru version 13 and it is working fine.
 It wasn't avialable with the official ErpGuru v13.
  We did:-
 $ bench get-app chat